eliranwong/toolmate/package/toolmate/README.md

 # ToolMate AI

-ToolMate AI, formerly known as FreeGenius AI, is a cutting-edge AI companion that seamlessly integrates agents, tools, and plugins to excel in conversations, generative work, and task execution.
+[ToolMate AI](https://toolmate.ai/), formerly known as LetMeDoIt AI, is a cutting-edge AI companion that seamlessly integrates agents, tools, and plugins to excel in conversations, generative work, and task execution.
 With the ability to perform multi-step actions, users can customize workflows to tackle complex projects with ease.

 # Audio Overview